hysan/Nya-b-c/README.md

 This is a clone of the game [Meow Letters](https://github.com/ana-balica/meow_letters_py) but written in JavaScript using HTML5 features.
 It works offline and you can add it to your mobile or tablet device as a web app too!
 I've also made an Android APK using PhoneGap.
 It's optimized to run smoothly even on devices as old as iPhone 4 and an HP Touchpad running Android.

+Here's a link to a working [demo](http://nyabc.lovescomputers.com) of the game.

 ## Gameplay

 After cloning it, I changed parts of the gameplay to include chaining, combos, better randomization, speedups, and other features making it more interesting to play.
 The central mechanic remains the same though: select the letters in the correct alphabetical order to clear them from the screen and gain points.